|

 his methods could be applied there.
 With his characteristic audacity

-he issued an invitation to the top forty-five industrialists in Japan t o
+he issued an invitation to the top forty-five industrialists in Japan t

 come to a meeting the next Tuesday; forty-five came.
 At the meeting